 - A list of other funding received or applied for toward the project.

 Applicants should also include a current curriculum vitae.
 In addition, two letters of reference must be included, one of these being from the student’s faculty advisor.
 Materials may be submitted by mail (in triplicate) or preferably electronically as e-mail attachments in Microsoft Word or Adobe Acrobat (pdf) format.
 Letters from the applicant’s references may be submitted as e-mail messages.
 Proposals will be reviewed by the MONPS grants committee.
-Deadline for submissions is 1 April 2019, with funds to be awarded on or about 1 June 2019.
+Deadline for submissions is 31 January 2019, and announcement of winners will be made by 28 February, 2019, with funds to be awarded by 1 June 2019.
 Application materials should be sent to:

 Missouri Native Plant Society